imagekitio/docs-keep-a-changelog/api-reference/upload-file-api/secure-client-side-file-upload.md

 Here are the steps:

-1. The client-side application initiates a request to the backend to obtain `JWT authentication token`.
+1. The client-side application initiates a request to the backend to obtain authentication parameter.
 This request should be made to a secure API endpoint that's accessible only to authenticated users, safeguarding your ImageKit Media library from unauthorized access.
-2. On the backend, the required parameters are generated utilizing the [private API key authentication](../api-introduction/api-keys.md#private-key).
+2. On the backend, the required parameter is generated utilizing the [private API key authentication](../api-introduction/api-keys.md#private-key).
 This is explained below with example.
-3. The client-side application then includes this `JWT authentication token` in the payload of the upload API request.
+3. The client-side application then includes this security parameter in the payload of the upload API request.

 {% hint style="danger" %}
 **Never publish your private key on client-side**